 I have to say I like the look of these ready humidity trays, specifically for the grid on top of it!
 They look stylish and neat and are really handy.
 The prices vary, but normally start from $20-30 and up.

-Ready humidity trays can be bought online; a quick Google search will give you results.
-Here are some examples of what I found online; click here.
+Ready humidity trays can be bought online.
 You can also check your local garden shops and Target etc.

 How to create a humidity tray for orchids

 If you don’t want to buy a ready humidity tray, I have good news for you.
 You can make your own!
 I have several DIY ideas for you, which will hopefully give you enough options to work with!